MelineM/Projects/Project 3 - The UK in the Eurovision Song Contest/ReadME.md

 * Brexit's effect
 * Whether it is the jury or the viewers who dislike the UK

+The data used in this project is from kaggle.com and covers the voting results, by and to country, from 1975 to 2019.

 In this project you will see examples of:

 * Data Cleaning